Building Inject From Source

 After all the dependencies have been successfully installed, you’re ready to build Inject.
 Simply run this command:

 To customize your build, these options are available:

-# Use a headless PhantomJS server to # quickly run the unit tests grunt test
+# Create a build with no cross domain support grunt noxd # Use a headless PhantomJS server to # quickly run the unit tests grunt test

 4. Viewing Examples and Testing Your Build